 You can incur a maximum of eight penalties without failing the practical test.
 If, however, you commit a major fault (called a mandatory), you will fail the test immediately.
 These faults include not securing loads properly, not putting the parking brake on and damaging pallets.

-The NPORS route
+The NPORS training course

 This can be a much quicker route to certification than the CPCS qualification, with 1-day experienced worker assessments available for those with practical experience of operating telehandlers.
 There are just 25 questions on the NPORS theory test, of which 20 are multiple choice.